NOUIY/aws-cdk-guide/v2/testing.md

 ------

-## The Lambda function<a name="testing_lambda"></a>
+## The Lambda function<a name="testing-lambda"></a>

-Our example stack includes a Lambda function that starts our state machine\.
-We must provide the source code for this function so the CDK can bundle and deploy it as part of creating the Lambda function resource\.
+Our example stack includes a Lambda function that starts our state machine.
+We must provide the source code for this function so the CDK can bundle and deploy it as part of creating the Lambda function resource.
-+ Create the folder `start-state-machine` in the app's main directory\.
++ Create the folder `start-state-machine` in the app's main directory.
-+ In this folder, create at least one file\.
-For example, you can save the following code in `start-state-machines/index.js`\.
++ In this folder, create at least one file.
+For example, you can save the following code in `start-state-machines/index.js`.

   ```
   exports.handler = async function (event, context) {